 Part of this work was presented at the Joseph Conrad Society conference in London in July 2019.
 See a report at Unproduced Orson Welles ‘Surinam’ script to be detailed by Matthew Asprey Gear at literary conference

-Two Wellesnet reports on my recent Orson Welles archival research in Turin.
+My report for Wellesnet on my recent Welles research in Turin.